Healthcare Training

 and adults.

-The eight common ADD symptoms we will
+The eight common ADHD symptoms we will

 be comparing and contrasting children with adults are: inattention, impulsivity,